BradleyCulley/bradleyculley.github.io/_posts/2026-03-26-we-are-forged-in-the-fires-of-our-youth.md

 <p>
 I went out jogging, barefoot, up the side road, then along the main road.
 A ways down the main road, I saw the entrance to some kind of nature preserve or something.
-I went down the entranceway, into the preserve.
+I went down the path into the preserve.
 </p>

 <p>